Purpose of the Game

 Expert Rules and Advanced Variant:

-1. The Roundabout is an additional action.
+1. With the Advanced Variant, there are additional city plans with requirements involving parks and pools.
+Players may also build a roundabout as an additional action.
 By placing a roundabout on your street, you can have one set of numbers to the right of the roundabout (0 to 17) and one set to the left (0 to 17).
-Creating a roundabout uses a house space, and automatically adds a gate to the right and left of the roundabout.
-You can build up to two roundabouts, and fill in the lowest scored circle in the red section of the scorepad marked with an asterisk—roubdabouts incur negative points.
+Creating a roundabout uses a house space, and automatically adds a fence to the right and left of the roundabout.
+You can build up to two roundabouts, and fill in the lowest scored circle in the red section of the scorepad marked with an asterisk (unused in the normal version) — roundabouts cost points.